barbazul/1kfa/mod_guide_gm.md

 some of that pressure, here are some formats to follow that guide the table through a combat encounter.

-1kFA doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.
+This game doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.

 ### Format 1